criblio/appscope/website/src/pages/docs/edgescope-docker.md

 ---
-title: Edge Mode in a Container
+title: Cribl Edge in Docker
 ---

-# Running AppScope in Edge Mode in a Container
+# Running AppScope With Cribl Edge in a Docker Container

 "Edge Mode" means "driving" AppScope from Cribl Edge.
 This topic walks you through a setup procedure, and then through the two basic AppScope techniques: